ryan-byrne/pywfom/README.md

 #### Command Line Arguments

-There are also optional command line arguments which can be used to alter the information fed back from the command prompt, or streamline bug testing.
+There are also optional command line arguments which can be used to alter the information fed back from the command prompt, which can help streamline bug testing.
 They are:

 * ```-q``` or ```--quiet``` runs the script in "Quiet Mode", without command line prints
-*  ```-t``` or ```--test``` runs the script in "Test Mode", which we have already run during the installation
+*  ```-t``` or ```--test``` runs the script in "Test Mode", which we should have already run during the installation
 *  ```-y``` automatically continues whenever an error occurs

 For example, the following command would run without command line prints, and automatically continue whenever an error occurs: